stenglein-lab/Tidyverse_learning/learning_to_plot_and_manipulate_data_in_the_tidyverse.md

 To do this:

 - select `File->New File->R Script`.
 A new blank R script file should appear.
-- save this file, by selecting `File->Save File` and give the file a name something like `your_name_weather_script.R` (replace `your_name` with your name).
+- save this file, by selecting `File->Save` and give the file a name something like `your_name_weather_script.R` (replace `your_name` with your name).
 - make sure the R session is 'working' in the same directory as your script by selecting `Session->Set Working Directory->To Source File Location`.
 Many problems experienced by folks new to R relate to the R session not having the same working directory as their data files.
 [See this post for more information](https://www.stat.ubc.ca/~jenny/STAT545A/block01_basicsWorkspaceWorkingDirProject.html#working-directory)

 #### Load the tidyverse libraries

-To use the [tidyverse](https://www.tidyverse.org/) functions, including those in ggplot2, you'll need to load the tidyverse libraries in your R script.
-To to this, type this line at the top of your R script file and press `Cmd-Return` (in Mac OSX) or `Ctrl-Enter` (in Windows).
+To use the [tidyverse](https://www.tidyverse.org/) functions, including those in ggplot2, you'll need to load the tidyverse libraries into your R environment.
+To do this, type (or copy-paste) these lines at the top of your R script file and press `Cmd-Return` (in Mac OSX) or `Ctrl-Enter` (in Windows) to run them.
+We'll need the [lubridate library](https://lubridate.tidyverse.org/) to work with date data.

 ```
 library(tidyverse)
+library(lubridate)
 ```

 This should produce output like: